1956 Summer Olympics: Events

 Only two world records were set in track and field.
 Mildred McDaniel, the first American woman to win gold in the sport, set a high jump record of 1.76 metres, and Egil Danielsen of Norway overcame blustery conditions with a remarkable javelin throw of 85.71 metres.

 Throughout the Olympics, Hungarian athletes were cheered by fans from Australia and other countries.
-Many of them gathered in the boxing arena when thirty-year-old Laszlo Papp of Hungary won his third gold medal by beating José Torres for the light-middleweight championship.
+Many of them gathered in the boxing arena when thirty-year-old Laszlo Papp of Hungary won a record third gold medal by beating José Torres for the light-middleweight championship.

-A few days later, the crowd was with the Hungarian water polo team in its match against the Soviet Union which took place against the background of the Soviet invasion of Hungary.
+A few days later, the crowd was with the Hungarian water polo team in its hotly contested and emotionally charged match against the Soviet Union which took place against the background of the Soviet invasion of Hungary.
 The game became rough and, when a Hungarian was forced to leave the pool with a bleeding wound above his eye, a riot almost broke out.
 The police restored order and the game was called early, with Hungary leading 4–0, and the Hungarians went on to win the gold medal.

 In a much publicized Olympic romance, American hammer throw champion Hal Connolly would marry Czechoslovak discus throw champion, Olga Fikotová.
 After moving to the United States, Olga wanted to continue representing Czechoslovakia, but the Czechoslovak Olympic Committee would not allow her to do so.
 Thereafter, as Olga Connolly, she took part in every Olympics until 1972 competing for the U.S. She was the flag bearer for the U.S. team at the 1972 Summer Olympics.